catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 for the Python programming language, first introduced in 2005.
 From the beginning, it has sought to provide an end-to-end system for working with relational databases in Python, using the Python Database API (DBAPI) for database interactivity.
-Even in its earliest releases, SQLAlchemy's capabilities attracted a lot of attention, notably its fluency regarding complex SQL queries and object mappings, and its implementation of the "unit of work" pattern which provides for a highly automated system of persisting data to a database.
+Even in its earliest releases, SQLAlchemy's capabilities attracted a lot of attention.
+Key features include a great deal of fluency in dealing with complex SQL queries and object mappings, as well as an implementation of the "unit of work" pattern, which provides for a highly automated system of persisting data to a database.

 Starting from a small, roughly implemented concept, SQLAlchemy quickly progressed through a series of transformations and reworkings, turning over